- Best meat injectors reviews

 Never try to plunge quickly, because this will only make streams of liquid squirt all over the place.
 Once all the liquid has been used to inject chicken, slowly pull out the needle.

 You must continue to inject in every hole until all of them are filled to the top and leaking liquid.
-This will make sure that you have injected the meat with plenty of marinades.
+This will make sure that you have infused the meat with plenty of marinades.

 Best meats for injecting